-- Phase II construction of the Transit Maintenance Facility expansion will provide administrative, operations, maintenance and transit fleet warm storage for \$6,023,000. - Transfer facilities and associated shelters for \$2,470,000.
-This program allows for development of major transfer points within the Municipality of Anchorage.
+- Phase II construction of the Transit Maintenance Facility expansion will provide administrative, operations, maintenance, and transit fleet warm storage for \$6,023,000. - Purchase of ten (10) 45-passenger transit coaches for \$1,796,000. - \$2,470,000 is programmed for a "Park and Ride" lot in South Anchorage.
+This program allows interface between automobile travel in suburban areas and the People Mover System.